jeremeamia/mu/README.md

     ->run();
 ```

-No twigs, plates, or blades to cut you or poke you.
+No Twigs, Plates, or Blades to cut you or poke you.
+That might feel a little _dull_, but it's simple.

 ## Design constraints